Andreas Leitner: Club career

 From 2011 to 2022, Leitner played for Admira Wacker.
-During the 2015-16 season, he was sent on loan to Austria Klagenfurt.
+During the 2015–16 season, he was sent on loan to Austria Klagenfurt.

 On 14 September 2022, after 11 years at Admira Wacker, Leitner moved abroad for the first time by agreeing to a two-year deal with Romanian club Petrolul Ploiești.

+He returned to Austria on 25 June 2023, after being transferred by 2.
+Liga team SV Ried for an undisclosed fee.